spencerlievens/prova/docs/design/safe_multisig.md

 RMG transactions build on these ideas, substituting the public keys in OP_CHECKMULTISIG with shortened address-friendly identifiers of two types:

-1. WSP KeyIDs: 4-byte, 32bit unsigned int ids, saving 29 bytes in addresses vs. a pubkey
+1. WSP KeyIDs: 4-byte, 32 bit unsigned int ids, saving 29 bytes in addresses vs. a pubkey
 2. Public key hashes: 20-byte hashes, saving 13 bytes

 The addition of the 2 4-byte KeyIDs makes addresses slightly longer than those used in Bitcoin, but still of reasonable size.
-When paying to a standard 2-of-3 safe MultiSig script, the output script consists of a listing of the required signatories and the safe multi-sig opcode.
+When paying to a standard 2-of-3 safe multi-sig script, the output script consists of a listing of the required signatories and the safe multi-sig opcode.
 Two unique WSP keys are referenced by a *KeyID* number and one user key is referenced by a public key hash.

 ```
 OP_2 <20-byte public key hash> <4-byte KeyID> <4-byte KeyID> OP_3 OP_CHECKSAFEMULTISIG